siong1987/sidekiq_parameters_logging/README.markdown

 ## Log Filtering

-You can also filter the parameters that you want to get logged by the logger:
+You can also filter the parameters that you want to get printed out to the log:

 ```ruby
 class Worker